distortgeek/Password-Generator/README.md

-# Password-Manager
+# Password-Generator

-A Simple Password Manager. :)
+A Simple Password Generator. :)